A Guide to the Best Cafes Serving Specialty Coffee in Japan

 Ryokan Asakusa Shigetsu – Popular traditional Ryokan with Japanese Style rooms in Asakusa. —> Booking.com

 TRUNK Hotel – Amazing boutique hotel in the heart of Shibuya. —> Booking.com

 While most tourists I met traveled with a RailPass in order to visit as many places as possible in a short amount of time, I went to Kyoto by night bus as it was a better fit for my budget.
 Needless to say my journey was not as comfortable as a trip with the JR Shinkansen bullet train would have been.
 It comes as no surprise that by the time I arrived in Kyoto I was in desperate need of coffee.
 Lucky for me, I did not only book the best hostel in town Piece Hostel Sanjo, but it also had an in-house specialty coffee shop that saved me from snoozing off in the lobby.

 Drip and Drop Coffee Supply

-Drip and Drop Coffee Supply is located in the basement of Piece Hostel Sanjo for several years since 2015 but has moved to a new location right by Ginkaku-Ji shrine on 12 October 2018.
+Drip and Drop Coffee Supply was located in the basement of Piece Hostel Sanjo for several years since 2015 but has moved to a new location right by Ginkaku-Ji shrine on 12 October 2018.

 Clamp Coffee Sarasa